 Cans of the Month

 Every month I feature a specific beer can or topic and tell you something about it.
 I started in May 2003 and now have well over 150 different pages.
-There are a few months missing from 2015-2016 and in 2019-2020 because I was too busy with my books to write much else.
-I plan to restart in January 2024.
+There are a few months missing from 2015-2016 and most of 2019-2023 because I was too busy with my books and teaching to write much else.
+I finally restarted in June 2024.

 Selling a Collection?